Up to $500,000

 • Guaranteed Issue: Not technically a no-exam insurance, this will cost you more but will guarantee you a policy with no questions asked with regards to you health or medical history.

-Those in the earlier stages of their life won’t benefit as much from no exam life insurance, but for those elderly citizens who find doctors to be untrustworthy, or have an innate dislike of the medical profession and its bureaucratic nature, it is often an ideal solution.
+Those in the earlier stages of their life won’t benefit as much from no medical exam plans, but for those elderly citizens who find doctors to be untrustworthy, or have an innate dislike of the medical profession and its bureaucratic nature, it is often an ideal solution.

 This type of insurance has a much shorter underwriting process which also appeals to those who can afford it, as there isn’t the chain of paperwork or medical professionals’ involvement which always serves to add time to a person’s waiting period.